buahaha/discordproxy/docs/development.md

 from discordproxy.discord_api_pb2_grpc import DiscordApiStub

-channel = grpc.insecure_channel("localhost:50051")
+with grpc.insecure_channel("localhost:50051") as channel:
     client = DiscordApiStub(channel)
     request = DirectMessageRequest(user_id=123, content="This is the way")
     client.SendDirectMessage(request)

 ```

 ## Error handling

 If a gRPC request fails a `grpc.RpcError` exception will be raised.
-RPC errors return the context of the request, consists of two fields:
+RPC errors return the context of the request, consisting of two fields:

 - `code`: the [gRPC status code](https://grpc.github.io/grpc/core/md_doc_statuscodes.html)
 - `details`: a string with additional details about the error.